Interactive Visualization Project

 Grading Specification: Design

 The design of your final webpage will be taken into account.
-To receive an S we will look at:
+An S would have:

 - Well-reasoned choices on the visualization itself, based on criteria discussed throughout the quarter.
 (Use of chart types, visual encodings, color, etc.)